QUaServer/QUaServer/README.md

   <img src="./res/img/08_events_01.jpg">
 </p>

-The event can be trigger any number of times, and its variables can be updated to new values at any point.
+The event can be triggered any number of times, and its variables can be updated to new values at any point.
 Once is not needed anymore, the event can be deleted:

 ```c++
 delete event;